📬Routing

 func getUser(req *http.Request) *http.Response {

-// request.Params holds all the wildcards.
+// request.Vars holds all the wildcards.

-id := req.Params.Value("id")
+id := req.Vars.Value("id")

 userModel := getUserByID(id) // some ephemeral function